“I’m just trying to keep everybody happy – myself … - The Lily Foundation

 8 March 2023

 Fortunately, these days we’re surrounded by women setting incredible examples to us, balancing their careers with bringing up children alongside all the other demands of modern life.
-But what about when those children have special needs?
+But what about when one of those children has a mitochondrial disease diagnosis?

 To mark International Women’s Day on 8th March, we want to shine a light on the achievements of mito mum Kerrie – mother, wife, carer, business owner, fundraiser and general all-round inspiration!